By Nancy Allen

 One example in my story Happy Anniversary was when God made it quite obvious to me that my friend Billy was my "assignment" and I have had others before and since then.
 That experience with Billy made me realize the seriousness of things we need to be doing for the Lord, because my husband would be dead now for about 18 years if I had ignored what the Lord was wanting and was asking me to do.

 I recently read some excellent comments from a good friend of mine, Rachael Merritt.
-They said, "Wherever God has put you is your ministry--in whatever capacity--in whatever way you can, minister to those you meet.
+"Wherever God has put you is your ministry--in whatever capacity--in whatever way you can, minister to those you meet.
 You will never know how you might affect their lives by a smile, a kind word, or a short conversation.
 It might just change their eternity and it might just greatly bless you!
 PLEASE, don't be too busy to be a servant of God in your area of ministry...so many are hurting and so many are hiding it.
 Share God's love and his story while you can."

 I love that!
 What Rachael was saying to me is God expects all of us as Christians to serve the Lord and help others.
 It isn't just a few of us.
 It is all of us.
 Sadly, I think many people think it is someone else's responsibility and they are exempt.
 Be sure and read Rachael Merritt's Story - Dystonia Treated with Deep Brain Stimulation - a great medical and love story.
 Click on the underlined part of the sentence above to go there.